Stuycs-K/2025systems-project03-final-Systems-Final-Project/DEVLOG-Dave.md

 # Dev Log:

-This document must be updated daily by EACH group member.
+This document must be updated daily every time you finish a work session.

 ## Dave Kim CHANGE THE NAME FOOL!